thethgomes/aws-labs-lamp/README.md

-# aws-labs
+# aws-labs-lamp
-Running LABS in AWS Infrastructure
+Running LAMP in AWS Infrastrucutre with High Availability